NiftyPET/NiftyPET/docs/intro.rst

 The ``nipet`` (neuro-imaging PET) Python package contains all the routines needed for robust quantitative image reconstruction from raw data with added quality control of any processing segments, e.g., photon scatter or randoms corrections.
-The raw data typically includes large list-mode (LM) data (usually taking up GBs), data for detector normalisation, and data for attenuation correction, i.e., the attenuation map, also called the :math:`\mu`-map.
+The raw data typically includes large list-mode (LM) data (usually taking up GBs), data for detector normalisation, and data for attenuation correction, i.e., the attenuation map, also called the |mu|-map.

+.. :math:`\mu`-map.

 The ``nimpa`` (neuro-image manipulation, processing and analysis) package contains all the routines for image input/output, image trimming and up-sampling for regional signal extraction (e.g. from a region of interest--ROI), image registration, and importantly, for partial volume correction (PVC).